 “at once a pastry and a meal, pastilla is sweet and salty, made of pigeon meat and nuts, sugar and cinnamon.
 Oh!
 Pastilla crunches when you munch on it, and you have to eat it with delicate gestures, no rushing please or else you get sugar and cinnamon all over your face.
 Pastilla takes days to prepare because it is made of layers of sheer, almost transparent crust, stuffed with roasted and slightly crushed almonds, along with a lot of surprises.”

-Suffice to say I’ve never made or eaten the pigeon version.
+Suffice to say I’ve never made the pigeon version.
 If you have access to pigeons who have a healthy diet and not one of soggy french fries I encourage you to swap out the chicken for pigeon in this recipe!

 Tours to Check Out if You’re in Morocco

 If you’re interested in WWII and in some of the cities that were a major part of the WWII story check out a tour and let your guide know of this special interest.
 Most often they can tailor the tour to include your interests.

 Do you want access to years of insider knowledge to help make your trip to Marrakech memorable?

 Unsure where to start but want a helping hand along the way?

 Sign up and get access to insider information, bonuses and so much more.
 Marrakech is waiting for you!